containerbuildsystem/atomic-reactor/docs/koji.md

 # Type-specific build metadata

 For atomic-reactor container image builds the `image` type is used, and so type-specific information is placed into the `build.extra.image` map.
-Note that this does not use `build.extra.typeinfo.image` -- the `typeinfo` element was introduced after the `image` type started to be used.
+Note that this is a legacy type in koji and may be changed to use `build.extra.typeinfo.image`.
+Clients fetching such data should first look for it within `build.extra.typeinfo.image` and fall back to `build.extra.image` when the former is not available.

 Data which is placed here includes: